joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6307621/2025/04/25/browns-nfl-draft-trade-mason-graham/

 **How a Seahawks legend and a standout Senior Bowl week sold Seattle on Grey Zabel**\
-`"Everybody loves this guy,” general manager John Schneider said of Zabel.
-"He’s just buttoned-up, smart, tough, reliable.
+`"Everybody loves this guy," general manager John Schneider said of Zabel.
+"He's just buttoned-up, smart, tough, reliable.
 Our kind of guy."`\
 https://nytimes.com/athletic/6307846/2025/04/25/grey-zabel-seahawks-nfl-draft-steve-hutchinson/

 **Why the Raiders are excited to add Ashton Jeanty — positional value be damned**\